Esteban-A-Sanchez/esteban-a-sanchez.github.io/_fiction/wavesCrashing.markdown

 That’s a story.
 When I am ready, I will write that on my skin.

-And how much relief I feel when I meet someone in the pub, or outside the library, or at the gym — someone for whom I need no fictions.
+And how much relief I feel when I meet someone in the pub, or outside the library, or at the gym— someone for whom I need no fictions.
 I conjure up no stories.
 When the rain begins to fall against the pub window, I say, “I will wait for the rain to pass.”
 They say, “I will get us another drink.”